fpvandoorn/LeanCourse23/README.md

 ### Get new exercises

 If you have already followed the steps above, and want to get the latest exercises, open a terminal in your local copy of this repository (e.g. `cd LeanCourse23`) and then run `git pull`.
 This gives you the new exercises.

+**Update Nov 7**: I updated the version of mathlib used in this project.
+This time, after running `git pull` do the following:
+* Close VSCode (if you have it open)
+* In your terminal, in the `LeanCourse23` folder, run `lake exe cache get!` (or `~/.elan/bin/lake exe cache get!` if `lake` cannot be found).
+* Wait until the command finishes with downloading and decompressing.
+If you get an error, run it again.
+* Now you can reopen VSCode and Lean should work again.

 ## Temporary ways to use Lean